Awanieva/Awanieva/README.md

-👋 Hi there, my name is Confidence
+Hi, my name is Confidence

-👋 I'm a Data Analyst
+I'm a Data Analyst

-👀 I'm interested in Data, Business Analytics,
+I'm interested in Data, Business Analytics,

-🌱 I currently use Python, SQL, Excel, Power BI and Tableau.
+I currently use Python, SQL, Excel, Power BI and Tableau.

-🎥 When I'm not coding, I am making youtube videos for my youtube channels https://www.youtube.com/@AwanievaStudios/featured,
+I also make videos for my youtube channels https://www.youtube.com/@AwanievaStudios/featured,

-💞️ I am available for Data roles.
+I am available for Data roles.
 I Also offer coaching and mentorship sessions for students and those transistioning into the the field of data.
 Kindly reach out to me via Linkedin and Twitter.

-📫 How to reach me : Linkedin: https://www.linkedin.com/in/confidence-ojiako-20614418b/, Twitter: [@iam_chinelo](https://twitter.com/iam_chinelo)
+You can reach me via : Linkedin: https://www.linkedin.com/in/confidence-ojiako-20614418b/, X: [@iam_chinelo](https://twitter.com/iam_chinelo)